lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 **Prompt 1 – Hypothesis Definition**
 ```
 I am working on a startup idea in [insert your industry/problem area].

 Help me define clear hypotheses in the following areas:
-Customers – who are the potential segments and early adopters?
+1. Customers – who are the potential segments and early adopters?
-Problems – what top 3 pains might these customers face?
+2. Problems – what top 3 pains might these customers face?
-Product Concept – what features/benefits could solve these pains?
+3. Product Concept – what features/benefits could solve these pains?
-Channels/Price – what ways could we reach them, and possible pricing approaches?
+4. Competitors – what existing alternatives are out there?
-Competitors – what existing alternatives are out there?
+5. Channels/Price – what ways could we reach them, and possible pricing approaches?

 Return the result as a table with these columns: Hypothesis Area, Key Assumptions.
 ```